-The Good Samaritan (after Delacroix)
+The Good Samaritan after Eugène Delacroix

 The colors chosen also differ from the original, instead of the warm browns and reds of Delacroix, the Dutch artist uses more somber ochres and blues.
 The inspiration for this painting comes from the Bible.
 The passage describes an injured man lying at the side of a road.
 Two men pass him by but do not stop to help.
-Another man approaches, and this time stops to help him, a man from Samaria, (the Good Samaritan).
+Another man approaches, and this time stops to help him, a man from Samaria, hence the “Good Samaritan.”
 Van Gogh also made a copy of Delacroix’s Pieta.

 Here, a group of prisoners are walking in circles in the courtyard, getting some exercise.
-On the right hand side the guards are keeping an eye on them.
-Most of the inmates seem preoccupied in their own musings – except for one – the artist himself, who raises his head and looks directly at the viewer.
+On the right-hand side, the guards are keeping an eye on them.
+Most of the inmates seem preoccupied with their own musings – except for one – the artist himself, who raises his head and looks directly at the viewer.
 His red hair, adds a splash of color, to the otherwise cold tones of the painting.

-Noon Rest from Work (after Millet)
+Noon Rest from Work after Jean-François Millet

-Another work by Millet.
+Another painting by Millet.
 Van Gogh was almost obsessed with this work and made several copies.
 At first, he made exact copies.
 But while in Arles in June 1888, he decided to insert the figure of the sower into one of his own creations.
 This version is purely Van Gogh.
 He moves away from the grays and browns of the original work and instead uses vibrant yellows and violets.
 The sun, the everlasting source of life, takes center stage on the canvas.

-The Raising of Lazarus (after Rembrandt)
+The Raising of Lazarus after Rembrandt van Rijn

-The main theme of this work is human suffering, with the focus on Lazarus and his sisters.
+The main theme of this work is human suffering, with a focus on Lazarus and his sisters.
 Lazarus here is portrayed with a red beard, perhaps, making a reference to Van Gogh’s own suffering.
 The models for the two women were Madame Roulin and Madame Ginoux, acquaintances from his time in Arles.
 Van Gogh also changed the setting of the painting, placing one of his wheat fields in the background.

-‘’All my work is based to some extent on Japanese art’’ wrote Van Gogh to his brother Theo on the 15th of July 1888.
+‘’All my work is based to some extent on Japanese art’’ wrote Vincent to his brother Theo on the 15th of July 1888.
 The artist discovered Japanese prints during his time in Paris and the impact on his work was tremendous.
 He admired the minimalistic compositions, the bright colors, the lack of linear perspective and the new and unusual points of view.
 Of all the artworks Van Gogh copied, it was his study of Japanese prints that influenced him the most.
 He integrated all of the elements mentioned above and blended them with Western ideas of art to create his own unique style.

 Van Gogh copied several prints like the Evening Shower at Atake and the Great Bridge or the Plum Park in Kameido by Hiroshige, often combining elements from different prints in order to make them appear more exotic.